Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 Contents

-And that’s where the paper vs. plastic question gets tricky.
-While paper security labels may align better with composting systems and renewable resources, plastic labels offer tamper evidence that’s hard to beat.
+And that’s where the material question gets tricky.
+In the high-security packaging industry, a generic “paper vs. plastic” comparison is not enough.
+You are actually choosing between Destructible Eggshell Paper and PET VOID Films.
+While destructible paper offers permanent anti-transfer protection and aligns with eco-friendly systems, PET VOID labels offer heavy-duty tamper evidence that’s hard to beat.
 So, which option wins out?
 Let’s have a look at that in this detailed article.

 What Are Security Labels and Why Are They Used?